Skip to main content

 A new client shared this story before coming to CharityEngine: a nonprofit received a large donation, and the Major Gifts team was thrilled and celebrating.
 On the other side of the office, they were tracking responses to an email plea for a $25 donation and saw that this donor hadn’t responded, so they kept reaching out to him.

-As a nonprofit, you probably have two goals: engage meaningfully with your donors, and raise money for your cause.
-A robust nonprofit CRM will make these tasks easy and allow you to leverage consolidated data.
+As a nonprofit, you probably have two goals: engage meaningfully with your donors and raise money for your cause.
+A robust nonprofit CRM will simplify these tasks and allow you to leverage consolidated data.
 When you have that 360-degree view of your donors, you can be much more strategic in your outreach.

-2. You can’t seem to extract the data you need.
+2. You can’t extract the data you need.

 All CRMs will let you run reports, but if you can’t run the exact report you want, you’re stuck manually putting data in spreadsheets—and if there’s one data entry error, spreadsheets can implode.

-Having access to the right tools and the right data is essential.
-First, it hones your outreach so you’re targeting the right donors at the right time and you’re asking the right questions.
-Second, you can run the reports that your board needs to see to assess the health of your organization accurately.
+Having access to the right tools and data is essential.
+First, it hones your outreach so you’re targeting the right donors at the right time and asking the right questions.
+Second, you can run the reports your board needs to see to assess the health of your organization accurately.

 Without being able to slice and dice your data in a way that helps you make strategic decisions, it’s not as valuable as it could be.